 Chalmers filed an appeal, claiming that the police did not properly conduct the photo lineups and were suggestive in the identification process.
 On July 18, 1990, the New York Supreme Court affirmed the conviction, ruling that even if the lineup was not properly conducted, the in-court identification was enough to convict Chalmers.
 He later discovered that the Westchester Department of Laboratories and Research had retained the rape kit and items of clothing which were used as evidence at trial and he petitioned for DNA testing with the help of the Innocence Project.

 Forensic Science Associates performed PCR based DNA testing on the vaginal and cervical swabs from the rape kit.
 In a report dated July 8, 1994, it was determined that the victim could not be the source of DNA in the sperm fraction from the swabs.
 A second report on July 26, 1994, determined that Chalmers could be eliminated as the source of the spermatozoa from the vaginal and cervical swabs.

 The conviction was subsequently vacated and charges were dismissed on April 5, 1995.
 Chalmers had spent seven and a half years in prison.

 State: New York

 Charge: Rape, Sodomy, Robbery, Grand Larceny

-Conviction: Rape, Sodomy, Robbery, Grand Larceny (two counts)
+Conviction: Rape, Sodomy, Robbery, Grand Larceny (2 cts.)